 - Dialectical behavior therapy (DBT)

-While there are no medications for treating BPD directly, some psychiatrists may prescribe certain substances to help in managing specific symptoms, such as mood swings, depression, or co-occurring mental disorders.
+While there are no medications for BPD, some psychiatrists may make prescriptions to help manage specific symptoms, such as mood swings, depression, or co-occurring mental disorders.

 BPD Misdiagnosed as Bipolar